Hillview College: Hillview Journalism Society

 Founded in 2014 by Dari Maharaj and Euan Ramnarine, and reinvigorated in 2019 by Dylan Kowlessar and Naveen Boodoo, is Hillview's Journalism Society.
 The activities of the club focus on documenting notable events of the school, as well as providing a forum for students to edit, grow, source, and harness report and aesthetic writing.
 The Club also features articles on fun facts, club activities.

 Leading the Journalism Society is member of staff Mrs. Alana Ramlal.

 Literary and Debating Society

 Led by Co-Presidents, Nathan Nancoo and Justin Sookdeo, this society aims to engage the students of Hillview College in healthy and productive debating, while sensitizing them to current events and pressing issues.
-The club's aim is to aid students in learning to express their views appropriately, as required in the work place or any other public forum.
+The club's aim is to aid students in learning to express their views appropriately, as required in the workplace or any other public forum.

 Leading this club is also Mrs. Alana Ramlal.

 HVC Engineering Team

 Every year, accredited international engineering bodies including IMechE and IStructE host design and build competitions to give budding engineers various opportunities to explore the engineering field.
 Students of Hillview College are always eager to showcase their talents in designing, and knowledge of form and function in these competitions.
 One notable achievement is 3rd Place School in 2018 IMechE PCG Design and Build Competition where students were required to construct a self-propelled vehicle.

 This team is facilitated by members of staff, Mr. Shane Baldeosingh, Mr. Ron Ramsingh and Mrs. Asha Parasram-Paltoo.